KeyArena upgrades will need to come with parking, traffic solutions

 A new city parking study drives home the need for upcoming KeyArena renovation proposals to find traffic and transportation solutions in and around the venue.

 The 60-page Strategic Parking Study published this week by Seattle Center concludes that only 2,900 of 7,400 total stalls servicing the public park are located within the facility itself.
-The remaining spaces are found in on-street and off-street parking in the surrounding Uptown neighborhood.
+The remaining spaces are found in on-street and off-street parking in the surrounding neighborhood.

 The study offers no “plan” to resolve the issues, but has been provided to applicants looking to renovate KeyArena to use as a “baseline of information” in offering their own parking solutions.